dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Agent Installation and Update process:

-1. Initial Version of the Windows Virtual Desktop Agent is downloaded and installed from an externally accessible download location (either [manually](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-host-pools-powershell#register-the-virtual-machines-to-the-windows-virtual-desktop-preview-host-pool) or via Azure Marketplace)
+1. Initial Version of the Windows Virtual Desktop Agent is downloaded and installed from an externally accessible download location (either [manually](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-host-pools-powershell#register-the-virtual-machines-to-the-windows-virtual-desktop-preview-host-pool) or via Azure Marketplace).

-2. Once the Initial version of Windows Virtual Desktop Agent is installed, it queries the WVD service to determine the desired version of the WVD agent, Remote Desktop Services Infrastructure Geneva Agent and SXS stack
+2. Once the Initial version of Windows Virtual Desktop Agent is installed, it queries the WVD service to determine the desired version of the WVD agent, Remote Desktop Services Infrastructure Geneva Agent and SXS stack.

 3. Desired version of the Agent, Remote Desktop Services Infrastructure Geneva Agent and SXS stack (in the same order) are then pulled from an Azure blob location and installed on the Virtual Machine.

-4. This upgrade operation normally lasts about few minutes
+4. This upgrade operation normally lasts a few minutes.

 5. There may be few scenarios where upgrade of the WVD agent may fail.
 When this scenario occurs output of the Get-RDSSessionnHost -TenantName \<tenantname\> -HostPoolName \<hostpoolname\> will be like below:

 When this issue occurs, follow below steps to troubleshoot:

-1. Review WVD Agent installation C:\\Program Files\\Microsoft RDInfra\\AgentInstall.txt to see if the installation failed
+1. Review WVD Agent installation C:\\Program Files\\Microsoft RDInfra\\AgentInstall.txt to see if the installation failed.

 2. Review version of WVD Agent already installed on your VM.